RongchenGuo/Coronavirus_Visual_Analytics/README.md

 > ***Outbreak Severity of China*** displays the outbreak severity in Chinese provinces. 'cumulative confirmed cases' is used as the outbreak severity, instead of cumulative incidence.

 > ***Predicted & Actual Cumulative Confirmed Cases*** displays the country/ province's predicted and actual cumulative confirmed cases across time.
+SUIR model is used as the prediction model.
 This view will change accordingly when users click on a certain country/ province in the map.

 > ***Predicted Remaining Confirmed Cases*** displays the country/ province's predicted remaining confirmed cases across time.
 Remaining Confirmed Cases are cases to be confirmed in the future, so you can see a decreasing trend.This view will change accordingly when users click on a certain country/ province in the map.